Connective3Innovation/ad_optimizer/README.md

 GitHub Setup (Workload Identity Federation)

 - Create a Workload Identity Pool + Provider and bind your GitHub repo to a GCP service account.
-- In your GitHub repo, add Secrets:
+- In your Gitstreamlit run src/app.pyHub repo, add Secrets:
   - `GCP_WORKLOAD_IDENTITY_PROVIDER` — resource name of the WIF provider
   - `GCP_SERVICE_ACCOUNT` — service account email (for deploy)
   - `GCP_PROJECT_ID` — your project id